-The area known as “Los Cabos”, or “The Two Cabos” contains both Cabo San Lucas and San Jose del Cabo.
-Most tourists don’t even realize that these two areas offer something completely unique from one another, depending on what you are looking for.
+Deciding between Cabo San Lucas vs San Jose del Cabo for your next vacation?
+Most tourists don’t realize that these two areas offer something completely unique from one another..
 So which one should you visit?
-Keep reading to learn all about travel to Cabo San Lucas vs San Jose del Cabo!
+Keep reading to learn all about travel to San Jose del Cabo vs Cano San Lucas below!

 Pin Me for Later!